Please fill in the form below, so we can support you in your request.

 Robo/TSN

 Artificial Intelligence algorithms and machine vision with high-resolutions and fast frame-rates continue to drive towards higher bandwidth demands in real-time industrial network.
+At the same time lines between IT and OT start to blur as modern datacenter hardware can reduce TCO for OT equipment, significantly.

 • Connect high speed sensors in the field with AI engines in edge cloud data centers.